-Antenna mast shown is 1.5 " (V-Bolts support any mast size from 1 to 2 inches)
+Antenna mast at the top is 1.5 " (V-Bolts support any mast size from 1 to 2 inches)

-The antenna is now parallel to the ground and fully accessible.
+The tower is now parallel to the ground and the antenna is rotated up and fully accessible.
 All parts of the tower and rotator are near chest level.

 Frequently Asked Questions